MrTimmyJ/wasm-Game-of-Life/README.md

 ## Overview

-A performant, multithreaded implementation of Conway’s Game of Life using Rust and WebAssembly.
-This interactive cellular automaton runs directly in the browser, leveraging Rust’s memory safety and WebAssembly's execution speed to deliver a responsive simulation rendered in HTML/JavaScript.

-This project simulates Conway's Game of Life with a focus on performance, modularity, and WebAssembly integration.
-Written in Rust and compiled to WebAssembly, it offers a fast and memory-safe runtime with multithreaded simulation logic.

-Useful as an educational tool, playground for WebAssembly + Rust experiments, or foundation for more complex simulations.
+An interactive, high-performance implementation of Conway’s Game of Life, built in Rust and compiled to WebAssembly, running seamlessly in the browser.
+The project emphasizes speed, modularity, and real-world deployment, featuring both a standard single-threaded version and an optimized multithreaded version using Rayon for parallel computation.

+The app is hosted on a cloud-based Ubuntu server with Nginx, making it accessible as a live demo.
+It showcases how Rust’s memory safety and WebAssembly’s execution speed can be combined with modern web technologies to deliver efficient, interactive simulations directly in the browser.

 🧩 Features

-    ♻️ Multithreaded Update Logic: Uses native Rust threads to parallelize universe state updates
+    ♻️ Multithreaded Simulation: Parallel universe updates powered by Rayon (with single-threaded fallback).

-    🕸️ WebAssembly Integration: Compiles to .wasm for browser execution
+    🕸️ Rust → WebAssembly Integration: Compiled to .wasm and executed in-browser for maximum performance.

-    ◼️ ASCII Output for Debugging: Simple visual feedback of simulation state

-    🧮 Cell Toggle Logic: Click to activate/deactivate individual cells (JS-side integration)
+    🧮 Interactive Cell Control: Toggle cells in real-time with JavaScript event handling.

-    ⏱️ Performance Profiling: Custom Timer struct logs execution times to the browser console
+    ⏱️ Performance Profiling: Built-in timers log execution stats to the browser console.

+    🌐 Live Deployment: Hosted on an Ubuntu server with Nginx for production-ready delivery.

-    💻 Cross-Platform: Runs on any browser with WebAssembly support
+    💻 Cross-Browser Support: Runs anywhere with WebAssembly-enabled browsers.

 🔄 User Workflow

-    Launch the web application (or serve locally)
+    Visit the hosted web demo.

-    Watch Conway’s Game of Life evolve with real-time updates
+    Watch Conway’s Game of Life evolve in real time.

-    Click cells to toggle state
+    Click cells to toggle their state.

-    Pause game state to stop game
+    Pause, resume, and experiment with different starting patterns.

-    Modify update rules or grid size via Rust and recompile
+    Modify rules or grid size in Rust → recompile → redeploy.

 📁 Code Structure